james-gould/PersonalBlog/all_collections/_posts/2022-28-01-scuffed-publish.md

 # Rules are meant to be completely deleted from the file

-For this *pragmatic* guide we need to commit our first crime: removed the exclusion of `_site` from the `.gitignore`.
+For this *pragmatic* guide we need to commit our first crime: remove the exclusion of `_site` from the `.gitignore`.
 How dreadful!

 # Forgive me Microsoft for I have sinned.